Supergirl (Reamonn song)

 "Supergirl" is the debut single from the German band Reamonn.
 The song is from their first studio album Tuesday.
 It was written by the complete band and produced by Steve Lyon.
 The single was released on by Virgin Schallplatten and was later certified Gold in Germany.
+The "Supergirl" in the music video was portrayed by Swiss-Italian actress Soraya Sala.

 The song was covered in 2015 by German singer Anna Naklab, and in 2023 by American singer Anastacia for her album Our Songs.